 I can’t even remember the first time I saw this film, but I know I was very young.
 I’m not a big baseball fan.
 I never have been.
 But I love this film.
 I love what it represents and I love this history that is showcases.
 I love the characters and I love the costume design and I love the story and basically, I just love this movie.

 The film uses a frame narrative to tell the story of one of two sisters Dottie Hinson (Geena Davis), both of whom played on the Rockford Peaches in the All-American Girls Professional Baseball League.
-I think this is a really effective way to tell a broad story in a universal and human way.
+I think this is a really effective way to tell a broad story in a universal way.

 Dottie is already married, but her little sister Kit (Lori Petty) is not and when a scout offers them a shot at the tryouts for the newly formed AAGBPL, Kit is rearing to go, Dottie is apprehensive.
-Before that scene, we see that Dottie is always trying to look at for Kit and Kit desperately wants to branch out on her own, even if Dottie’s advice (in life and/or baseball) is often valid.
+Before that scene, we see that Dottie is always trying to look out for Kit and Kit desperately wants to branch out on her own, even if Dottie’s advice (in life and/or baseball) is often valid.
 There’s a great scene where Kit pleads with Dottie, asking her to have this one thing before she settles down to married life – and so Kit can get out of this town where she’s “nothing”.
 It’s a real bummer that Kit seems to always be in her big sister’s shadow and even her ticket out of this life is hitched to her sister’s destiny.
 As a sibling myself, I can tell you sibling rivalry – as silly as it often is – is a real strong emotion.

 On the way we meet Marla (Megan Cavanagh), who was raised by a single dad (Eddie Jones) and is not what one would call “a looker”.
-The scout (Jon Lovitz) isn’t interested, despite her being the best hitter he’s probably ever seen and switch-hitter to boot!
+The scout (Jon Lovitz) isn’t interested, despite her being the best hitter he’s probably ever seen and a switch-hitter to boot!
 These girls gotta be lookers *and* good at baseball!
 Hellllllo one of my earliest introductions to the unfair standards put on women.
 Of course, Kit and Dottie refuse to go without Marla and all three get to go try for their dreams.
 It’s a great moment of sororal support – one of many in the film.

 Before the girls begin training, they also get make-overs and charm lessons, because, again, being able to play ball is not enough.
 Everyone in the league must also be “a lady” with grace and perfect manners.
 What poppycock!